Bobrac3023/Project2-Quiz/README.md

   - As the emphasis of this project is on Javascript, it has been used extendsively to manipulate the HTML elements.
   - There are a multiple functions that are part of the script.
   - Each function is explained below.
       -initiateQuiz- This function is to inititae the quiz.
       -displayQuestion- This function will display the questions from the array and answer options from object lterals.
       -resetState- to remove previous child elements.
       -selectChoice- Actions to carry once user clicks on a particular answer.
-      -showScore- Actions to take to dispay final score.
+      -showScore- Actions to display final score.
       -handleNextButton- Actions to take each time user clicks the **Next** button.

   -Javscript Code validation of function initiateQuiz

   ![python_tutor_code_visualization](readme.doc/python_tutor_code_visualization.png)

   -Javascript code validation of array and object literals

   ![python_validation_array](readme.doc/python_validation_array.png)

 - __The Footer__

-  -The footer section includes links to the relevant social media sites for.
+  -The footer section includes links to the relevant social media sites for facebook, instagram, youtube and linkdeln.
   -For this project, they default to the login page of each social media icon.
   -All fonts were used from fontawesome website along with the reference links.
   -The links will open to a new tab to allow easy navigation for the user.